Arrange the Pieces

 You make the puzzle pieces fit by being flexible yourself.
 These are not pieces wrought in stone or even cardboard.
 These are pieces made of cookie dough.
 You are the one in charge of creating the style, the color, the shape.
 You are in charge of where they go in the puzzle.

 Pull out all the stops.
 Mold the pieces to your desires.
 Make your hobby, your side hustle, into a serious business.
 Become the professional businesswoman you desire to be.
-As we say here at Nurturing Big Ideas: Believe.
-Build.
-Become.
+As we say here at Nurturing Big Ideas: Believe in it.
+Build it.
+Become it.
 Understand that sometimes you’ll craft a puzzle piece and it won’t fit, no matter what you do.

 Never despair.
 Crafting a piece of the puzzle that refuses to conform to your ideas is not a bad thing.
 It’s an indication you need to look for a different piece to put in that place.
 Each piece will have its home in the puzzle, and if you force a piece, you will merely be bringing extra stress on yourself.
 Because, eventually, you have to remove it and find the piece that actually goes there.

 Be calm.
 Be happy.
 Meditate.
 Don’t rush the puzzle.
 Make it fun.
 Make it intriguing.
 Make it useful.
 And, if you’re brave enough, invite others to help.
 Nurturing Big Ideas can help.
 Just let us know what you need.
-Send us a note at email@example.com
+Email me today.

 Or, leave us a comment here: Nurturing Big Ideas on Facebook just for you!